 What is Mindful Golf?

-Mindful Golf offers a simple method for learning and playing golf that has been around for thousands of years: learning from your own experience, using the ball, the feeling of swinging the clubhead and the feel of your body as the teachers.
+Mindful Golf offers a simple method for learning and playing golf that has been around for thousands of years: learning from your own experience, using the feeling of swinging the clubhead and the feel of your body as the teachers.
 Michael guides you to pay attention to these teachers.
-In Mindful Golf we focus on feeling the swinging of the clubhead, a method pouplarized by Ernest Jones and perfected by Bobby Jones.
+In Mindful Golf we focus on feeling the swinging of the clubhead, a method popularized by Ernest Jones and perfected by Bobby Jones.
 Mindful Golfers no longer need to try so hard to hit the ball; they trust that if they can feel the swinging of the clubhead, they will easily find the ball.

 Being Mindful simply means being awake, paying attention moment-by-moment through non-judgmental awareness...not taking things for granted.
 Mindful Golfers trust that the clearer they can see and feel current reality, without all the self doubt, over-trying and incessant chattering going on in their heads, the faster they can learn what feels good and what works best.